eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UpdateRules.md

 * create a valid Invalidation Rule
 * upload Rule
-* update Rule to new version with lower version number
+* change Rule to lower version
+* upload Rule
 * check that the response had an error
 * check that the response had the status code "400"